The Babysitter’s Coven by Kate Williams

 I feel biased towards this book because I love road trips.
 It’s one of my favorite ways to see the US.
 While this book deals with heavy subject matter, I like how Samantha documents her travels.
 She tends to find the hidden gems in some of these states that many would overlook.

-Another thing I liked about this book is how concise this was.
-Reading non-fiction can be draining depending on the topic the book is covering.
+Another thing I liked about this book is how concise it was.
+Reading non-fiction can be draining, depending on the topic the book is covering.
 If a non-fiction book is longer, I sometimes struggle to stay engaged.
-At only 307 pages, I felt this book was easy to read and I found myself losing an hour or two at a time reading everyone’s stories.
+At only 307 pages, this book was easy to read, and I found myself losing an hour or two at a time reading everyone’s stories.

 Fangirl Down by Tessa Bailey